 Other vitamins – Kiwis are also very rich in vitamin E and contain considerable amounts of vitamins B6, B2, niacin, B1, and A.

-Folates – Kiwis are noteworthy for their 38 mg/100 grams, an amount close to that of eggs (47 mg/100 grams) and more significant than meat (6-13 mg/100 grams) or milk (5 mg/100 grams).
-Kiwis are among the richest fresh fruits in folates, together with the feijoa.
-These crucial substances, considered another vitamin, perform essential bodily functions, such as producing blood cells and maintaining the immune system.
+Folates—Kiwis are noteworthy for their 38 mg/100 grams, an amount close to that of eggs (47 mg/100 grams) and more significant than meat (6-13 mg/100 grams) or milk (5 mg/100 grams).
+Together with the feijoa, Kiwis are among the richest fresh fruits in folate.
+These crucial substances, considered other vitamins, perform essential bodily functions, such as producing blood cells and maintaining the immune system.

-Minerals – Kiwis are among the most mineral-rich fruits, particularly potassium, magnesium, and iron.
-They contain significant amounts of copper, a trace element that, together with vitamin C, aids iron absorption in the intestine.
+Minerals—Kiwis are among the most mineral-rich fruits, particularly potassium, magnesium, and iron.
+They also contain significant amounts of copper, a trace element that, together with vitamin C, aids iron absorption in the intestine.

 Fiber – Kiwis contain 3.4 g/100 grams, most of which are soluble (pectin and mucilage).
 Kiwis surpass most fresh fruits, such as apples (2.7 g/100 grams) and plums (1.5 g/100 grams) in fiber content.
 To give a clearer idea of a kiwi’s nutritional richness, note that it contains seventeen times more vitamin C, six times more magnesium, five times more proteins, and double the iron than an apple.
 The following kiwi health benefits are provided: